versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/PlainRtpTransport.md

 #### plainRtpTransport.connect({ ip, port, rtcpPort })
 {: #plainRtpTransport-connect .code}

 Provides the plain RTP transport with the endpoint parameters.
+It must not be called when `comedia` mode is enabled (in this case the remote media address will be detected dynamically) or when `multiSource` is set.

 <div markdown="1" class="table-wrapper L3">